ページの先頭へ戻る

 MDH-70 series

-Higher torque for robotics joints and wafer handling subsystems.
+Higher torque for rotary modules and wafer-handling subsystems.

 Selection guide: how to choose a μDD Motor

 Step 1 — Load & motion profile.
-Define inertia, required peak/continuous torque at speed, duty cycle, settle time, holding torque, and environment.
+Inertia, peak/continuous torque at speed, duty cycle, settle time, holding torque, environment.

 Step 2 — Hollow-shaft routing.
-Decide what passes through the axis (cables, air, vacuum, optics).
+What passes through the axis (cables, air, vacuum, optics).

 Step 3 — Driver & control.
-Choose an MTL driver or a compatible platform (ask about EtherCAT).
+MTL driver or compatible platform (EtherCAT / analog / I/O).

 Step 4 — Mounting & safety.
-Bearings, fixtures, backdrivability, holding torque, and emergency stop strategy.
+Rigidity, backdrivability, brake/STO strategy, emergency stop.

 Controller & driver compatibility